 ARTICLE IV.
 THE UNIVERSITY SENATE

 Section 1.
-The University Senate is endowed with all the legislative powers and authority of the University Faculty and shall be the policy-making assembly at the Institution.
+The University Senate is endowed with all the legislative powers and authority of the University Faculty and shall review and recommend for or against policy subject to the approval of the University President and shall advise the University administration.

 Section 2.
-The University Senate shall have the responsibility for establishing committees, including any committees required to remain in compliance with policies of the Board of Regents, federal or state law, and accreditation or certification organizations that are needed for orderly and efficient governance.

-Section 3.
-The University Senate shall not adopt any regulations affecting curricula, or the internal affairs of an academic unit except insofar as such action may be necessary to protect the interests of the Institution as a whole, but it may make recommendations to the faculty of an academic unit concerning matters within their jurisdiction.
+The University Senate shall not adopt any regulations affecting curricula and will strive to be mindful and respectful of matters that are more appropriately handled by the academic units (college, school, department, etc.) and divisions yet may make recommendations concerning matters within these areas that have broader institutional impact or implications.

-Section 4.
-The University President shall have fifteen (15) calendar days to decide whether to accept or veto an action taken by the University Senate.
-Should the President veto the action(s), the President shall provide the University Senate a written statement of the reason(s) for the veto.
-The University Senate shall have the right to (a) accept the veto; (b) confer with the President to construct a compromise action; or (c) reject the veto requesting that the President reconsider.
-The decision of which action to take must be approved by a two-thirds (2/3) majority vote of the voting membership of the University Senate.
-If the University Senate or University President refuses to recede, and if agreement cannot be reached, the matter shall be referred to the Board of Regents through the Chancellor for review pursuant to the pertinent policies of the Board of Regents.

 ARTICLE V. MODIFICATIONS AND INTERPRETATIONS

 Section 1.
 Any proposed modification to these Statutes must be submitted in writing to the Executive Committee of the University Senate for consideration by the University Senate.
 The Executive Committee shall make a report to the University Senate regarding the proposed modification(s).
 A motion shall be made regarding the disposition and tabled until the next University Senate meeting.
-Adoption of a modification requires a two thirds (2/3) majority approval of the voting membership of the University Senate.
+Adoption of a modification requires a two-thirds (2/3) majority approval of the voting membership of the University Senate.
 As is the case for any action of the University Senate, the modification also requires the approval of the University President as specified in Article IV Section 4 of these Statutes.

 Section 2.
 The President shall interpret these Statutes and any Bylaws, when necessary, and shall exercise expressed and implied powers to implement them.